Mantalenka/nota_majdat_swampdota/README.md

 * OneWayBoxDelivery

 Transports a non-movable unit to a specified drop-off location using an atlas unit.
-After unloading, the atlas retreats 250 units back along its previous approach path.
+After unloading, the atlas retreats 500 units back along its previous approach path.
 Ensures clean delivery and repositioning without redundant waiting.
 - argument: position_for_box (position)
 - argument: atlasID (UnitID)
 - argument: box_of_deathID (UnitID)

+* find_atlas_and_box_then_move

+Find one idle atlas and box nearest metal storage and moved tu target position
+- argument: position_for_box (position)

 Commands